-- Clearly delineated walkways with canopies if there are overhead hazard - Protection from flying debris or arc flashes - Barriers erected to keep dust away from pedestrians - Keeping dust to a minimum - Well-marked areas with appropriate signage and barricades to safely guide pedestrians through the work area - The construction site must be protected against access by the public - Haul routes or heavy equipment travel must be kept as far away as possible from pedestrians and the public - Flaggers and additional signage may be needed if construction activities cross pedestrian or vehicular travel paths.
-All flaggers must have and maintain current flagging certification. - Traffic control barricades must be inspected daily before the shift begins and throughout the day.
+- Clearly delineated walkways with canopies if there are overhead hazard - Protection from flying debris or arc flashes - Barriers erected to keep dust away from pedestrians - Keeping dust to a minimum - Well-marked areas with appropriate signage and barricades to safely guide pedestrians through the work area - The construction site must be protected against access by the public - Haul routes or heavy equipment travel must be kept as far away as possible from pedestrians and the public - A sufficient number of flaggers and additional signage may be needed if construction activities cross pedestrian or vehicular travel paths.
+All flaggers must have and maintain current flagging certification.
+When construction activities interfere with the movement of the traveling public, such as in terminal areas and roadways leading in and out of the airport, additional traffic control devices may be required.
+This can include variable sign boards, arrow boards and lane closed ahead signs. - Traffic control barricades must be inspected daily before the shift begins and throughout the day.
 Any barricades that are displaced must be placed back in its original designated location.